 Over the summer you will receive an award letter, usually within four weeks of the Jack Kent Cooke Foundation receiving your Cost of Attendance from your four-year institution.

-The 2018 College Scholarship Program application is now closed.
+The Cooke College Scholarship Program application is currently closed.

 Around the deadline, we receive hundreds of emails a day and will respond in the order that they are received.
 Please do not send multiple emails.

 If you have questions about your application or the program, please do not call the Foundation.
 Please direct them to email@example.com.